Chromium's callback<>, bind<> from scratch

 struct Obj { void void_func() {} }; Obj obj; Callback<void()> cb3 = Bind(&Obj::void_func, &obj); cb3.Run();

-binds both its method and instance of Obj
+Since Bind binds both its method and instance of Obj (Obj*), we need to keep

 Obj* as well as its method.
-Let's call it RunnableAdapter
+Let's call it RunnableAdapter.

 Like we've done so far, let's overcome this by overloading.